 - 55.1% Native American/Alaska Native

 Online Learners Set their own Level of Learning Engagement

 On account of the freedom and flexibility, online schooling offers, studies find that students enrolled in online courses and degree programs vary widely from part-time students seeking to complete a degree to students looking to advance their careers through more training and education, to full-time students, seeking to earn an undergraduate or graduate degrees.
 Here’s the mix:

 - 35% mix full-time and part-time study

 - 31.7% of students are full-time

 - 41% are part-time

 Study What You Want

 Online colleges offer many more programs in a wider range of fields than you might expect.
 Students just like you are putting to very good use these great learning options.
-If a person thought that online college learning offers only a very small number of courses that relate to only a few basic areas of study, he or she would be in for a surprise at the vast and growing number of online courses, certificate and degree options.
-Hundreds, if not thousands, of online colleges courses in dozens of fields are now are open to distance learners.
-From business to computer science to education, engineering, health and sciences, to technical and vocational training, distance education has the power fill most any educational need.
-Online undergraduate and graduate students divide into the following groups of study:
+If a person thought that online college learning offers only a very small number of courses that relate to only a few basic areas of study, he or she would be in for a surprise at the vast and growing number of online courses, certificate, and degree options.
+Hundreds, if not thousands, of online college courses in dozens of fields are now are open to distance learners.
+From business to computer science to education, engineering, health, and sciences, to technical and vocational training, distance education has the power to fill most any educational need.
+Online undergraduate and graduate students divided into the following groups of study: